feldera/feldera/docs/sql/datetime.md

 Arithmetic between a DATE and an INTERVAL first converts the interval to a whole number days (rounding down) and then performs the computation on whole days.

+Subtraction between two dates, timestamps, or times must be followed by a TIMEUNIT qualifier: e.g., `(DATE '2024-01-01' - DATE '2023-12-31') DAYS`.

 ## Timezones